 We’re your one stop for Canon lens repair.
-Our in-house technicians are Canon experts, and we specialise in diagnosing and fixing issues with Canon lenses.
+Our in-house technicians are Canon experts, trained by Canon in diagnosing and fixing issues with Canon lenses.
 This includes Canon EF lenses for DSLRs, as well as Canon RF lenses for the new EOS R mirrorless range.
 Canon is one of the leading brands in photo and video cameras and lenses, and any serious repair centre needs to be an expert in all things Canon!

-We are an authorised Canon service centre, and our technicians receive training from Canon whenever new products are released.
+Our workshop is Canon accredited to service EF and RF lens systems.
+Our technicians receive training from Canon whenever new products are released.
 This allows us to stay on top of things, and make sure we can get the lens for your Canon camera back to factory standards.
 We’re thoroughly versed in Canon camera and lens repairs!

 And you don’t just need to wait until things go wrong!
 We also offer Canon lens calibration, helping to prevent issues before they happen and ensure you never have to stop shooting.
 With a little Canon lens cleaning too, we can make sure your glass is always in tip-top condition.